Xavvert/WebTech_DANDIGNA_WALIGORA/Labs/lab7/README.md

-## How to launch dex with Windows
+## How to use the app and launch dex with Windows

-Clone the version 2.28 then follow the instructions here : https://www.adaltas.com/en/2020/11/17/oauth-openid-connect-intro/
+Clone the version 2.28 then follow the instructions here to launch dex : https://www.adaltas.com/en/2020/11/17/oauth-openid-connect-intro/

+To start the app : cd to your front-end folder, install dependencies with "npm install", then launch the app with npm start